 Welcome to Bike Rack Multisport, the District’s most exciting team.

-Bike Rack Multisport took 3rd Place in the 2014 USA Triathlon Mid-Atlantic Club Regional – Division IV.
-Congratulations to all of our members that raced at the North East Triathlon to bring home this honor.
+Bike Rack Multisport took 2nd Place in the 2015 USA Triathlon Mid-Atlantic Club Regional – Division IV.
+Congratulations to all of our members that raced at the New Jersey State Triathlon to bring home this honor.

 There are A LOT of races.
 We wanted to give people plenty of opportunity to experience the 2015 season in both large and small BRM Groups.
 We also wanted to add some diversity by adding more 70.3 distance races and another Gran Fondo as well as a swimming race.
 In other words, there is something for (almost) everyone.

 For races all the races we have provided links to the associated page (once links are updated for 2015 by the event promoter, we will update our link as well).

 In the meantime, read on and rest up!

 Rock ‘n’ Rock DC Marathon & Rock ‘n’ Roll DC Half Marathon (Washington, DC) – March 14, 2015

 New Jersey Devilman Triathlon & Duathlon (Cumberland County, NJ) – May 3, 2015

 Kinetic Half/Aqua Bike/Duathlon (Spotsylvania, VA) – May 9, 2015

 Kinetic Sprint (Spotsylvania, VA) – May 10, 2015